SegiH/SegiTable/docs/README.md

      Required: No
      Type: Method
      Description: Method that is called when you click on the save button to save the table.
 The method needs to accept an object of type ITableComponent.

+<a name="searchable"></a>
+#### searchable
+          Required: No
+          Type: Boolean
+          Description: Searching is disabled by default.
+If set to true, enables a search field to allow searching the data in the table.
+Searching can be disabled for individual columns by setting SearchableField to false for the field

 <a name="setIsAdding"></a>
 #### setIsAdding